gregmsanderson/fly-live-beats/docs/6-aws-create-an-image.md

 If you still have the AWS console open, if you now check your repository (you may need to refresh) you should see your image is listed there.

-Now the image is ready to be deployed.
+Now the image is ready to be deployed to ... _somewhere_.

-We need to [decide which AWS compute service](/docs/7-aws-which-compute-service.md) to use to run the container.
+We need to [decide which AWS compute service](/docs/7-aws-which-compute-service.md) to use.